iqtree/iqtree.github.io/doc/PoMo.md

     and Carolin Kosiol (2016) Reversible polymorphism-aware phylogenetic models and their application to tree inference.
 J. Theor.
 Biol., in press.

+A preprint is available on bioRxiv: [Schrempf et al., 2016].

 First running example
 ---------------------